 Before entering the program, students must complete the minimum prerequisites listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisite courses must be completed by the end of the spring semester prior to entry.
 Prerequisites may be taken at any accredited college or university.
 The code "GE" indicates a course that meets the campus' General Education core.

-Approved courses that meet the General Education core can be found at this section of the University College website.
+Approved courses that meet the General Education core can be found at this section of the Division of Lindergraduate Education website